All sites are different

 So here’s a good example of an often missed opportunity: the original Schema Guide hosted on SEOgadget.com:

 Unless you test each individual redirect (by clicking, and taking a look at the output on Ayima’s Redirect Path Checker, you’re going to miss this:

 A glorious opportunity: a completely unnecessary redirect hop.
-Dig deeper and new opportunities come out of the woodwork, like this amazing legacy link from Oracle to a classic (and now removed!) post on Virtualbox that happened to be passing through another 3 redirect hops:
+Dig deeper and new opportunities come out of the woodwork, like the amazing legacy link from Oracle below to a classic (and now removed!) post on Virtualbox that happened to be passing through another 3 redirect hops:

 While we’re on the subject of redirects, don’t forget to check for links to your “www” subdomain.
 People don’t always link to the correct web address!

 Obviously, there’s a diminishing return to checking for these opportunities, it takes time and the gains return less and less value.
 With that said, I think there’s a huge power to understanding your Top Pages, and a careful, line by line investigation into reports like this can make an important difference to the performance of your site:

 And drilling down by your best inbound links can yield important opportunities too: